BAR25/feed-reader-testing/README.md

 # Feed Reader Testing
-This was completed as a project within [Udacity](https://www.udacity.com/)'s  [Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001?v=fe1) program
+This was completed as a project within [Udacity](https://www.udacity.com/)'s  [Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001?v=fe1) program.

 A web-based application that reads RSS feeds was provided.
 The original developer had begun to run a couple basic tests, but quit without finishing the app's test suite.
 The challenge in this project was to practice test-driven development by using [Jasmine](http://jasmine.github.io/) to write tests against the pre-existing application.
 These test the underlying business logic of the application as well as the event handling and DOM manipulation.

 ##How to View This Page
-Clone or download this repository and open _index.html_ in your browser.
+Clone or download this repository, then open _index.html_ in your browser after starting a simple web server.

+The easiest way is to use SimpleHTTPServer if you already have Python installed (it comes pre-installed on most Mac OS X and Linux computers).
+In a terminal window, cd into the downloaded directory and run the following command:

+`python -m SimpleHTTPServer`

+After it starts, you can navigate to http://0.0.0.0:8000/index.html in your preferred browser.

 Alternatively, you may view the app on GitHub Pages: https://ksan8.github.io/feed-reader-testing/